 Open Collaboration Workstations vs Cubicles

-Both open collaboration workstations and cubicles have their place in businesses.
+Both open collaboration workstations and cubicle pods have their place in businesses.
 Depending on the industry or nature of your business, one may be a better option than the other.
 In most businesses, a blend between collaboration workstations and cubicles is best as some staff members require more privacy than others.

 To create an open office that still has barriers, free-standing cubicle panels can be added to the floor plan to create some separation between groups while still allowing teams to work together on projects.
 For staff who do not work in teams and privacy is required, such as programmers or people in data analytics, having a cubicle may be preferred.